BhargaviParthasarathy/bhargaviparthasarathy.github.io/_pages/about.md

 I am a graduate student in the Mathematics department at [Syracuse University](https://artsandsciences.syracuse.edu/mathematics/).
 I am advised by [Prof. Graham Leuschke](https://artsandsciences.syracuse.edu/people/faculty/leuschke-graham-j).

-<i>I am expected to graduate with my PhD in May 2026 and currently am on the job market.</i>
+<i>I am expected to graduate with my PhD in August 2026 and currently am on the job market.</i>

 My research interests are in commutative algebra.
 In particular, I like thinking about maximal Cohen-Macaulay (MCM) modules over Cohen-Macaulay rings.